Work Permits for Australia

 Australia’s economy is robust and predicted to continue growing well; thus, it comes as no surprise that more and more citizens of the world will look to relocate to Sydney, Melbourne, Perth, Brisbane or Adelaide in the coming years to find lucrative employment.

-However, with the exception of those moving to Australia from New Zealand, expats will need to have a work permit/work visa to legally work in this mammoth Pacific nation.
+However, with the exception of those moving to Australia from New Zealand, expats will need to have a work permit/work visa to legally work in this mammoth Pacific country.

 The application process may initially seem intimidating.
 There’s an incredible assortment of working visa categories and subclasses, and each category seems to have its own complex requirements and strange loopholes.